openl2m/openl2m/docs/installation/openl2m.rst

   Make sure this installs either Python v3.10 or v3.11!
 Versions 3.12 or up are NOT supported at present!

+  Ubuntu 24.04 LTS comes with Python v3.12 by default.
+This is NOT supported, due to SNMP library dependencies on functionality that was removed in v3.12.
+  Please use the Alternate Python installation steps to mitigate this by backing down to v3.11.

-*For best performance, we recommend using Python 3.11, as it has major improvements over 3.10 :doc:`See the Alternate Python Installation section for more. <alt-python>`*
+*For best performance, we recommend using Python 3.11, as it has major improvements over 3.10* :doc:`See the Alternate Python Installation section for more. <alt-python>`

 OpenL2M Install
 ---------------